mongodb/docs-compass/source/includes/fact-save-pipeline.rst

       Click on ``Save pipeline as...``.

-   .. step:: Enter a name for your pipeline
+   .. step:: Enter a name for your pipeline.

-   .. step:: Click :guilabel:`Save`
+   .. step:: Click :guilabel:`Save`.